Arts & Humanities Seed Funding

 Call for Applications: NMSU's Arts and Humanities Seed Grants

-- 1. the preparation of an external funding proposal, or
+1. the preparation of an external funding proposal, or

 Use of Funds: The award may be used for faculty summer salary support, undergraduate/graduate student salary support, or travel for purposes of proposal development efforts.
 Specific equipment, services, and supplies may be allowed under certain circumstances at the discretion of the review committee.
 Funds may not be used for course release, course-buy outs, salary supplements or to pay for grant-writing services.
-Unspent funds will revert to RCS
+Unspent funds will revert to RCED.

-For additional resources to help you write your application, visit the NMSU Arts & Humanities Seed Grant Resources section of the Arts & Humanities Funding Teams Site.
+For additional resources to help you write your application, visit the NMSU Arts & Humanities Seed Grant Resources section of the Arts & Humanities Funding Teams Site

 Please direct questions to ovpr@nmsu.edu and include in the subject line "Arts and Humanities Seed Grants: Question."

 Note: If you need to revise/replace a previously-submitted application before the deadline, please contact ovpr@nmsu.edu.
-If you intend to submit multiple applications as the lead, please contact ovpr@nmsu.edu for instructions on how to submit.

 Frequently Asked Questions

-- How many applications can a faculty member submit?
+1. How many applications can a faculty member submit?

 As an example, Prof. A is in the Department of Art and Prof. B is in the Department of Anthropology.
 Prof. A may submit one application requesting $7500 of funding.
 Profs.
 A and B may also submit one application which requests $2500 of funding that will be attributed to Prof. A and $7500 of funding that will be attributed to Prof. B. Neither application exceeds $10,000 in requested funding and neither faculty receives more than $10,000 attributed to them.

-- I am working on a collaborative project that involves multiple disciplines.
+1. I am working on a collaborative project that involves multiple disciplines.
 How do I know if my project is eligible?

 Eligible projects will clearly prioritize either creative work in preparation for external grant applications, or humanities research as defined by the National Endowment for the Humanities: